 The nature of these early Roman deities was also closely linked to the physical and spiritual needs of people, concentrating on areas like the agriculture and motherhood.
 The included Goddesses like Carmenta who was the Goddess of childbirth and prophecy.

 There were also many different local Goddesses and festivals who were mainly worshipped in the home and on the land.
+For a list of Roman Goddess names please check out the Roman Goddess List.

 Later the Romans mythology borrowed heavily from other traditions.
 However it was the rule of Rome by the Etrusian kings that was first to influence Roman worship.
 They began by adapting three of the Etruscan gods and making them the focus of their religion.